How to Transcribe Video Lectures for Better Study Retention: The Complete Student Guide

 Step 4: Generate Flashcards Automatically

-This is where VidNotes becomes a genuine study tool.
+This is where VidNotes becomes a real study tool.
 Tap the flashcard button, and the AI analyzes the transcript to create question-answer flashcard pairs.

 For a biology lecture on cellular processes, you might get flashcards like: